On Continuity of Robust and Accurate Classifiers: Method

-To perform the test, we need to first choose a null $\mathbf{H_0}$ and an alternative $\mathbf{H_1}$ hypotheses.
-The aim of statistical hypothesis testing is to see if our observations provide enough evidence to accept $\mathbf{H_1}$.
-In our case, the null hypothesis is $\mathbf{H_0}:\varepsilon\leq0$, and the alternative is $\mathbf{H_1}:\varepsilon>0$.
-Since we are testing the mean of the continuity bias, we can assume that the distribution of $\varepsilon$ is normal with some unknown mean and variance.
-To perform the test, we first need to compute the sample mean $\bar{\varepsilon}$ and the unbiased sample standard deviation $\sigma$, and then compute the test statistic
+Since we are testing the average of the continuity bias measurements over a batch of samples, we assume that the distribution of \( \varepsilon \) is normal with some unknown mean and variance.
+To conduct the test, we first compute the sample mean \( \bar{\varepsilon} \) and the unbiased sample standard deviation \( \sigma \), and then calculate the test statistic